 The RiverDogs and the Charleston County School District (CCSD) team up each season to promote literacy among second-graders in the Lowcountry!
 Find out more about the RiverDogs' Reading Program and details on upcoming Education Day games for school classes during the season.

 The RiverDogs take pride in our support of nonprofit organizations and schools both locally and across the country.
 Tell us about your organization by filling out the form linked below.
 All donation requests will be reviewed within two weeks.
 The organization requesting the donation will be contacted by email, regardless of whether or not the request is approved.
+Donation requests can be sent to [email protected]

 The RiverDogs are proud to partner with MUSC Health to honor Diversity and Inclusion Award recipients at Joe Riley Park with three awards honoring outstanding members of the Charleston community: the RiverDogs Humanitarian Award, which recognizes an individual that has helped strengthen the Charleston community through peace, love, & unity, the Perros Santos Award, which recognizes a person that has showcased integrity and passion in making significant contributions to the local Hispanic community, and the Rainbows Award, showcasing an individual for their respect and excellence in extraordinary ways and for making momentous contributions to the local LGBTQ+ community.